EricSwiggers/spyglasstouch/readme.md

 addClass
 --------
-Classes to add to the zoom element so you can style the window youself or give it a responsive class
+Classes to add to the zoom element so you can style the window youself or give it a responsive class *You must add !important to definitions of width and height to override defaults with custom classes*
 Accepts: string containing class names.

 width